sathnaga/sathnaga.github.io/_posts/2019-11-19-guide-to-run-test-on-power9-from-laptop-using-simulator.md

-# Guide to run commands/tests on a power9 using systemsim(mambo) from your laptop using op-test and buildroot
+# Guide to run commands/tests on a IBM Power9 using systemsim(mambo) from your Laptop using op-test and buildroot

 ## Env Used:

 * Intel(R) Core(TM) i5-5300U CPU @ 2.30GHz
 * Fedora 31(5.3.7-301.fc31.x86_64)

 ## Pre-requisite:
 Install packages needed for cross compilation